 As coffee-obsessed individuals, we brought our own italian coffee maker and purchased coffee when we found places selling local coffee so we could make our own morning brew.
 But, that really only works if you’re overlanding or backpacking and willing to bring your preferred method of coffee brewing with you, as well as a way to make it … like a white gas mini stove or, in our case, a dual fuel coleman stove… or on your campfire.

 TIP: ONE EXCEPTION WE ENCOUNTERED WAS ON THE SECLUDED ISLAND BEACH OF TILAPITA, AT HOTEL PACIFICO MAR TILAPA

 7. DON’T DRIVE AT NIGHT

 This is a good rule of thumb in most places.
 It’s a precaution I always try to take when traveling, start early and end early, especially when overlanding.
 There is less risk for crime during daylight hours.
-Besides that, dangerous road conditions only become more dangerous after dark.
+Besides that, dangerous road conditions like potholes, free-roaming animals, and unclear signs only become more dangerous after dark.